britishlibrary/peripleo/data-formats.md

 Take a moment to digest that.

   * Every item is now defined as a "Feature",
-  * the name of each feature is now stored within a sub-*object* called 'properties',
+  * the name of each feature is now stored within a sub-*object* called `properties`,
-  * the coordinates of each feature are now stored within a sub-*object* called 'geometry',
+  * the coordinates of each feature are now stored within a sub-*object* called `geometry`,
-  * in addition to coordinates, the 'geometry' *object* is also defined as a "Point": GeoJSON can also store geographical information as shapes and lines.
+  * in addition to coordinates, the `geometry` *object* is also defined as a "Point": GeoJSON can also store geographical information as shapes and lines.

 # What about Linking?